chirag0785/github-qna/README.md

 - **Semantic Search** — Uses vector embeddings to find the most relevant results.
 - **Repository Integration** — Works directly with GitHub repositories.
 - **Contextual Answers** — Combines embeddings with file contents to generate AI-powered answers.
 - **Efficient Search** — Filters results by similarity score for relevance.
+- **Team Collaboration** — Invite team members to your project and see who is part of your team.

 ---